spheronFdn/documentations/docs/quick-start/create-organization.md

 slug: /quick-start/create-org
 ---

-ArGo lets you create one/mutliple Organization accounts.
+Spheron Protocol lets you create one/multiple Organization accounts.
 The Organization will contain all their projects imported into it.
 These accounts represent a group of people with shared ownership of projects, and there are many tools to manage subgroups of those people

 ## Steps to Create Organization